sunixzs/docker-typo3-v10-webserver-skeleton/README.md

 mkdir mysql
 ```

-If uses you want to create an own docker image, just extend the `Dockerfile` in this repository, then build:
+If you want to create an own docker image, just extend the `Dockerfile` in this repository, then build:

 ```sh
 docker build -t my_docker_name/my_repository_name